Do you want to be wiser than who you are?

 #10 Stories: Audio (and video) stories of people who have listened to the audvise and how they have put it in action – and the results that they have seen because of it.

-I also see that Audvisor has a potential to become a gateway between teachers and students for bite-sized learning.
+I also see that Audvisor has the potential to become a gateway between teachers and students for bite-sized learning.
 Imagine a teacher creating 3 minutes or less audio/video lesson on learning maths, Spanish or history on any other subject.

 Audvisor adds value to the learners.
 I vouch for it.